andrew/ultimate-awesome/README.md

 - [awesome-redis](https://github.com/brandonhimpfen/awesome-redis) - A curated list of tools, libraries, extensions, modules, GUI clients, and resources for Redis.
 - [awesome-smart-contracts](https://github.com/brandonhimpfen/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-sqlite](https://github.com/brandonhimpfen/awesome-sqlite) - A curated list of tools, extensions, utilities, clients, libraries, and resources for SQLite.
-- [awesome-test-automation](https://github.com/brandonhimpfen/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.
 - [awesome-vscode](https://github.com/brandonhimpfen/awesome-vscode) - A curated list of awesome Visual Studio Code extensions, resources, themes, and tools.
 - [awesome-web-development](https://github.com/brandonhimpfen/awesome-web-development) - A curated list of frameworks, libraries, tools, browsers, developer platforms, documentation resources, and learning materials for modern web development.
 - [awesome-zero-knowledge-proofs](https://github.com/brandonhimpfen/awesome-zero-knowledge-proofs) - A curated list of awesome libraries, tools, frameworks, and resources for Zero-Knowledge Proofs (ZKPs) including zk-SNARKs, zk-STARKs, and other privacy-preserving cryptographic protocols.